Tristemps/MIoT-Project/Specification.md

 - **IPv6**: Provides global connectivity for Zolertia boards.

 ### **3. Computer**
-- Receives and stores data sent by Zolertia Border Router.
+- GET and stores data from the Zolertia boards.
 - Provides a user interface to visualize the collected data.

 ### **4. Architecture**